NeoLegends/sutp/standard/SUTP.md

 1. A compiles an `SUTP Compression Negotiation Chunk` with all compression algorithms A supports (in order of preference).
 1. A sends this chunk within the first (SYN ->) segment to B.
 1. Upon reception, B, if it supports compression, checks whether it supports any of the algorithms listed.
     1. If it does support at least one algorithm, B picks _one_ algorithm from the list and also compiles an `SUTP Compression Negotiation Chunk` containing just the ID of that algorithm.
+For optimal results, B SHOULD try to obey the order of preference A has specified.
 Then B sends this chunk to the sender within the second (SYN <-) segment.
     1. If B does not support any of the algorithms listed within the initial `SUTP Compression Negotiation Chunk` it MUST NOT send an `SUTP Compression Negotiation Chunk` back.
 1. Upon receiving the second segment, A checks whether the segment contains an `SUTP Compression Negotiation Chunk`.
     1. If it does, A checks whether the chunk is valid.
 A chunk is valid, if: a) the chunk contains at most one ID of a compression algorithm and b) A supports this algorithm.
 If the chunk is invalid, a MUST [`Abort the session`](#action-abort-session).